StefanSchroeder/co2meter/README.md

 * an LCD display to show the measured values,
 * a *Sensirion-SCD30* CO₂-sensor to capture the CO₂ values.

+In 11-2025, I updated this project from bookworm to trixie.

+DOD: After bootup, the current CO₂-concentration and the current room temperature are displayed, each for 15 seconds.

+After boot it takes about 65 seconds for the display to show the first value.

 ## Parts lists

 The presented links are not endorsements, just references to the